fizwidget/fizwidget.github.io/source/_posts/2014-07-03-implicit-futures-in-ruby.markdown

 I don't even...
 ```

 So, our future class can use `method_missing` to intercept method calls.
-It still needs to actually forward the intercepted method though - this can be done using `send`, which lets us dynamically call any method on an object:
+It still needs to actually forward the intercepted methods though - this can be done using `send`, which lets us dynamically call any method on an object:

 ``` ruby
 some_object.send(method_name, args, &block)
 ```

-To summarise, our future can intercept method calls with `method_missing` and forward them to the result using `send`.
+To summarise, our future can intercept all incoming method calls with `method_missing` and forward them to the result using `send`.

 Putting it all together
 -----------------------